-Upon acceptance, the student will not be subject to any tuition increases that may occur from the time of the enrollment to completion of the program.
-However, a termination and re-enrollment in the program will subject student to any tuition increases that may have occurred since the initial enrollment.
+Upon acceptance, the Student will not be subject to any tuition increases that may occur from the time of this enrollment to completion of the program.
+However, a termination and re-enrollment in program will subject Student to any tuition increases that may have occurred since initial enrollment.

 A late fee of 5% may be charged for payments that are 10 days past due.

-In addition to direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
+In addition to the direct costs of the program, students will be responsible for purchasing their own supplies, such as pens, paper, and other materials.
 Students should supply their own headphones as well, which may bring out-of-pocket expenses to between \$50-150.
+All course materials needed for the Program are provided by the School and are included within the tuition costs.
+The learning management system contains all syllabi, handouts, and reference materials needed for the course including access to URN (Library and Information Resource Network).

-FVP400: History of Film and Television
+FVP200: History of Film and Television

 Understanding the history of film creates a context for everything that works in film and video today.
-The formats used today are rooted in the past and this section will demonstrate how the technology and art developed over the past 100 years relates to current trends and why things function in the Internet age.
+The formats used today are rooted in the past and this section will demonstrate how the technology and art developed over the past 100 years relate to current trends and why things function in the Internet age.

-FVP401: Fundamentals of Motion Pictures
+FVP201: Fundamentals of Motion Pictures